oknk/seaquence/guide.md

 ### F. SAVE, SHARE & BROWSE
 Save your sessions, share your sessions by creating a link, and explore online sessions that people have shared.

+### G. RECORD
+Record audio or video.
+Swipe the icon to change between the modes your device supports.
+When the circle icon is visible, tapping will record audio.
+When the camera icon is active, tapping it will record the screen as a video.
+Note: Apple Reply Kit (for screen recording) records the audio track in mono.

+### H. SETTINGS
+Find app settings here.

 <a name="editor"></a>